Krowemoh/TCL-Utilities/README.md

-# eva
+# EVA

+EVA is an editor for BASIC, PROCs and MultiValue data.
+It runs on both UniVerse and D3.

-Eva is a BASIC editor for the multivalue database Universe, it has the following features:
+It has the following features:

 1. Syntax highlighting
 2. Code formatting